 Mutuality of Obligation – the basics

-In the context of IR35, the mutuality of obligation refers to the obligation of the client to offer work and the obligation of the contractor to accept the work.
+In the context of IR35, the mutuality of obligation refers to the client’s obligation to offer work and the contractor’s obligation to accept it.

 Alongside substitution and control, MOO is considered one of the main indicators of IR35 status.